bonn0062/GSoD/absolute_beginners.rst

 You can also split an array into several smaller arrays using hsplit.
 You can specify either the number of equally shaped arrays to return or the columns *after* which the division should occur.

-Let's say you have this array, a_3:
+Let's say you have this array:

 ::